strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

 ```
 :::

-::: details Example of a CKEditor component which will be the implementation of the new WYSIWYG:
+::: details Example of an Editor component using CKEditor which will be the implementation of the new WYSIWYG:

-**Path —** `./plugins/wysiwyg/admin/src/components/CKEditor/index.js`
+**Path —** `./plugins/wysiwyg/admin/src/components/Editor/index.js`

 ```js
 import React from 'react';